+Figure 3 Modified Search Range for metric.
+Positions labeled with “x” are the default positions used for the default metric.
+The others labeled with “o” are the ones used for the additional metric.
+The new positions are shifted by half of the subsampling range.

-PositionsExperimental Results
+Experimental Results

-The proposed methods are tested on top of ECM-12.0 software [3] under JVET ECM common test conditions [4] in AI and RA configurations.
+The proposed methods are tested on top of ECM-12.0 software [4] under JVET ECM common test conditions [5] in AI and RA configurations.
 The following results were obtained: